Social rejection: Rejection sensitivity

 Karen Horney was the first theorist to discuss the phenomenon of rejection sensitivity.
 She suggested that it is a component of the neurotic personality, and that it is a tendency to feel deep anxiety and humiliation at the slightest rebuff.
 Simply being made to wait, for example, could be viewed as a rejection and met with extreme anger and hostility.

 Albert Mehrabian developed an early questionnaire measure of rejection sensitivity.
 Mehrabian suggested that sensitive individuals are reluctant to express opinions, tend to avoid arguments or controversial discussions, are reluctant to make requests or impose on others, are easily hurt by negative feedback from others, and tend to rely too much on familiar others and situations so as to avoid rejection.

 A more recent (1996) definition of rejection sensitivity is the tendency to "anxiously expect, readily perceive, and overreact" to social rejection.
 People differ in their readiness to perceive and react to rejection.
 The causes of individual differences in rejection sensitivity are not well understood.
 Because of the association between rejection sensitivity and neuroticism, there is a likely genetic predisposition.
-Rejection sensitive dysphoria is also a common symptom of ADHD.
-Others posit that rejection sensitivity stems from early attachment relationships and parental rejection; also peer rejection is thought to play a role.
+Rejection sensitive dysphoria, while not a formal diagnosis, is also a common symptom of attention deficit hyperactivity disorder, estimated to affect a majority of people with ADHD.
+Others posit that rejection sensitivity stems from early attachment relationships and parental rejection; peer rejection is also thought to play a role.
 Bullying, an extreme form of peer rejection, is likely connected to later rejection sensitivity.
 However, there is no conclusive evidence for any of these theories.